otrv4/otrv4/otrv4.md

    compatible with OTRv3.
 This mode can be used by network models that do not have a central infrastructure, like Ricochet.

-For details on how these modes work and how the DAKEs and double ratchet is initialized in them, review the [modes](https://github.com/otrv4/otrv4/tree/master/modes) folder.
+For details on how these modes work, and how the DAKEs and double ratchet is initialized in them, review the [modes](https://github.com/otrv4/otrv4/tree/master/modes) folder.